The signature of the person who issued the note with the date signed.

 Notes Payable on a Balance Sheet

 Notes payable appear as liabilities on a balance sheet.
 Additionally, they are classified as current liabilities when the amounts are due within a year.
-However, when the amounts are not due within one year, notes payable are classified as long-term liabilities.
+When a note’s maturity is more than one year in the future, it is classified with long-term liabilities.

 An example of different accounts on a balance sheet:

-Notice how notes payable can be short-term and/or long-term in nature.
+Notice how notes payable can be short-term or long-term in nature.